INTERVIEW with Oliver de Lantsheere

 CARMEN: Yeah, well like Williamsburg.

-OLIVER: Yeah it was horrible 30 years ago and then they made it into a beautiful neighborhood and the artists can’t live there anymore.
-They have gone over it now, when we were there it was living for it I guess, but now I get out of a subway and its all men in suits to go to a nine to five business job or they are bankers.
+OLIVER: Yeah, it was horrible 30 years ago and then they made it into a beautiful neighborhood and the artists can’t live there anymore.
+They have gone over it now, when we were there it was living for it I guess, but now I get out of a subway and it's all men in suits to go to a nine to five business job or they are bankers.
 Before, in that whole neighborhood nobody in a suit ever walked out of a subway.
-In this time I walked down and everybody was in a suit and there is Dunkin Donuts on the side of the corner and has nothing to do with where we used to live.
+In this time, I walked down and everybody was in a suit and there, is Dunkin Donuts on the side of the corner and has nothing to do with where we used to live.

 Now all my friends live out in Bushwick.
 I lived in parts where I was one of the first people to live out there back in the day and this was a long time ago, but now it’s become the cool place to be.